Syed Wasim Rizvi

-Jitendra Narayan Singh Tyagi (born Syed Waseem Rizvi) is the former member and chairman of the Shia Central Waqf Board of Uttar Pradesh, India.
-He is known for filing a petition in India's Supreme Court, as well as producing the Bollywood film Ram Ki Janmabhoomi and The Diary of West Bengal.
+Jitendra Narayan Singh (born Syed Waseem Rizvi) is the former member and chairman of the Shia Central Waqf Board of Uttar Pradesh, India.
+He is known for filing a petition in India's Supreme Court, suggesting reform of the Quran as well as producing the Bollywood films Ram Ki Janmabhoomi and The Diary of West Bengal.

 Political career

 He was elected a Samajwadi Party (SP) corporator from the Kashmiri Mohalla ward of Old City in Lucknow in 2000, and in 2008, became a member of the Shia Central Waqf Board.
 In 2012, Tyagi was expelled from the SP for six years after falling out with Shia cleric Kalbe Jawad, who accused him of misappropriation of funds.
 Tyagi termed these charges as "cooked up" motivated by the desire to "weaken his argument".
 Tyagi later got relief from the court and was reinstated.

 Controversies

 In January 2018, Tyagi wrote to the Chief Minister of Uttar Pradesh and the Prime Minister of India, seeking the abolition of Madrasas and said that some of them act as breeding grounds for terrorists instead of ensuring jobs for Muslims.
 In response, a Bareilly based religious outfit All India Faizan-e-Madina Council (AIFMC) announced a bounty of Rs 1,000,786 and a free Hajj trip for anyone who beheads Tyagi.

 In January 2020, Tyagi said that, "Some people believe that childbirth is a natural process and should not be interfered with.
 To give birth to more children like animals is harmful to society and country.
 It will be good for the country if a law is implemented for population control."
 In an interview he said that he did not like being called a Muslim, which to him was like being called a "cruel, wild beast", he added that he was very much a Muslim, but if that placed him in that same category as the Taliban he would rather identify himself as a human.
 In another interview, he declared that he has left Islam.